 Should I buy new or refurbished?

-Refurbished is genuinely compelling for both chairs.
+Refurbished is worth serious consideration for both chairs.
 The Leap V2 especially holds up — refurbishment shops regularly recondition units from 2006–2010 that work like new.
 Expect to pay 40–60% of retail for a refurbished unit with a 2–5 year warranty from the seller.
 The only risk is cosmetic wear on fabric, which is easily re-upholstered.

 Which chair is better for back pain?